 - A solenoidal magnet with a power supply and cryogenic system, identified as the CLEO-II magnet.
 With some modifications as described in the magnet section, this magnet meets the experimental requirements.
-The coils and cryostat of the CLEO-II magnet have arrived at JLab in 2016 and the exterior steel is arranged to be shipped to JLab in the summer of 2017. - 2.
+The coils, coil collars, and cryostat of the CLEO-II magnet have arrived at JLab in 2016. - 2.
 An electromagnetic calorimeter for electron identification.
 (In the SIDIS configuration, it is separated into two sectors, a forward sector and a large-angle sector). - 3.
 A light gas Cherenkov detector for electron identification. - 4.
 A heavy gas Cherenkov detector for pion (hadron) identification.
 This is for the SIDIS configuration only. - 5.
-A forward-angle and a large-angle scintillator-pad detectors for time-of-flight and for photon rejection.
+Forward-angle and a large-angle scintillator-pad detectors for time-of-flight and for photon rejection.
 These are for the SIDIS configuration only. - 6.
-A set of baffles.
-This is for the PVDIS configuration only. - 7.
+GEM detectors for tracking: These are planned to be provided by the UVa (Nilanga Liyanage group). - 7.
 A data acquisition system (DAQ).
 Part of the DAQ electronics, mainly FADCs, will be from the JLab Physics Division Shared Electronics Pool (see next section on Dependencies to Base Equipment). - 8.
 Supporting structures for the magnet and the detectors. - 9.
 Requisite Hall A infrastructure to accommodate the functioning of the above cooling, cabling, and the like.